 First Landing State Park Trivia: The Narrows is a small waterway within First Landing State Park connecting Broad Bay and Linkhorn Bay.
 Legend has it that Blackbeard and his band of pirates, who were known to frequent the waters along the Chesapeake Bay, used this small, constricted waterway as a hiding place.

 Croatan Beach, Virginia Beach

 Approximate driving time from Richmond: 1 hour, 50 minutes

-While Croatan Beach is technically a residential area within the City of Virginia Beach, this small three-quarters of a mile stretch of beach is a surfer’s haven.
+While Croatan Beach is technically a residential area within the City of Virginia Beach, this small three-quarter of a mile stretch of beach is a surfer’s haven.
 Located between Rudee Inlet and Camp Pendleton, the beach offers two designated surfing areas, parking, public restrooms, showers and lifeguard services.

 What to do while you’re there: Croatan Beach is an ideal spot for families to enjoy a day of sun and surf.
 While it’s near the main Virginia Beach Oceanfront, this small, residential beach offers something different for those looking to get away from the craziness of the boardwalk.
 With summer surf camps and surfing lessons available June through August, there’s truly something for everyone in your family – from the sunbathers to the surfers.

 Tips for your visit: Beach access is available through a public parking lot at the southern end of the beach.
 While the beach itself is free, parking is only free before 10 am.
 After 10 am, rates go to $5 a day for non-residents of Virginia Beach and $3 a day for residents.